proxmox/proxmox-backup/docs/terminology.rst

 ----------------

-Namespaces allow for the reuse of a single chunk store deduplication domain for multiple sources, while avoiding naming conflicts and getting more fine-grained access control.
+Namespaces allow for the reuse of a single chunk store deduplication domain for multiple sources, while avoiding naming conflicts and enabling more fine-grained access control.

-Essentially they're implemented as simple directory structure and need no separate configuration.
+Essentially, they're implemented as a simple directory structure and don't require separate configuration.

 Backup Type
 -----------